- What we collect

 The Australian Constitution defines the boundaries of law-making powers between the Commonwealth and the States/Territories.

 Use GovPubs to locate government publications in the National and State libraries.

 For general works, search the Catalogue.
 Select the Browse alphabetically tab, then subjects from the drop-down list.
 Some examples are:

 Your State or Territory library may hold complete sets of parliamentary documents.

 A researcher would like to get an online copy of the second reading speech of the South Australian Development Act 1993.

 Bills must pass through the House of Assembly and the Legislative Council before becoming an Act (either House may introduce the Bill).
 The Second Reading speech for the Assembly and Council are usually identical.
 A Second Reading speech explains the content of the Bill in non-legal terms.

-South Australian Hansards are available online from 1993 on the Parliament of South Australia website.
+South Australian Hansards for 1993 are available online from the Parliament of South Australia website.
 Search by keyword or date (use the search link in the menu).
 The Development Bill was introduced by the Minister of Housing, Urban Development and Local Government Relations, and the Second Reading speech was on 10th March, see pages 2433-2443.